 All faculty attendance guidelines under Section VII.
 Faculty Information and Section VI.
 Dual Credit Faculty & Course Information apply to distance education courses.
-Faculty are considered absent from a distance education course if they do not participate in the course on multiple days on a weekly basis.
-For distance education courses, faculty attendance is documented by participation within the LMS, which may include:
+Faculty are considered absent from an online course if they do not participate in the course on multiple days on a weekly basis.
+For online courses, faculty attendance is documented by participation within the LMS, which may include:

-- · posting announcements. - contributing to discussion forums. - holding office hours via LMS chat forums or video conferencing. - providing substantive feedback on student submissions. - sending messages to the entire class and individual students. - hosting instructional video conferencing sessions.
+- posting announcements. - contributing to discussion forums. - holding office hours via LMS chat forums or video conferencing. - providing substantive feedback on student submissions. - sending messages to the entire class and individual students.

-Faculty should consult the Faculty Resources on Canvas for additional ways to maintain an active presence that ensures regular substantive interaction in distance education courses.
+Faculty should consult the Faculty Resources on Canvas for additional ways to maintain an active presence in distance education courses.